 23 apr

-Although we are always at the cutting edge of IT technology, many terms used to describe digital innovations are older than we realise.
-For example, the term "meme" - a cartoon, video or similar file - has become very popular on the internet.
-However, the term "meme" was used to describe cultural trends as early as 1976.
+Although our IT is always state-of-the-art, many terms for digital innovations are older than one might assume.
+Take, for example, the term „meme“ – a cartoon, video, or similar file – which gained great popularity on the internet.
+However, as early as 1976, „meme“ was used to describe cultural trends.

-Also "cloud computing" has a long history.
-The term was used as early as 1950 - completely independently of data that can be accessed independently of end devices.
+Also „cloud computing“has a long history, dating back to around 1950 when the term was used – completely independently of data that can be accessed independently of end devices.

 The history of the cloud

-Long before computer technology found its way into private households, the huge mainframes of the time were called "clouds".
-They were located in the processors and hard drives of the computer machines.
+Long before computer technology found its place in private homes, the then-enormous mainframes were called „clouds“.
+These were located within the processors and hard drives of the computer machines.

-Then, in the 1990s, the idea of a new cloud emerged.
-The beginnings of the virtual private network made it possible to balance server capacities individually and connect several servers in a cloud.
-With Internet computing power, these "clouds" could now be made available.
+Then, in the 90s, the idea of a new cloud emerged.
+The beginnings of Virtual Private Networks managed to individually balance server capacities and connect multiple servers in a cloud.
+With internet computing power, these „clouds“ could now be made available.
 At the time, however, the ability to use computers without having them physically in front of you was often dismissed as superfluous.
-The idea of turning a mistake into a product is still part of the reservations against the cloud today.
+This thinking, of making a product out of a mistake, continues to this day in the reservations against the cloud.

 In 1996, the idea of the cloud as we know it emerged.
 Back then, the managing director of an American computer manufacturer came up with the idea that it might be possible to move software to the internet.